SwamyKottur/magnolia-cloud/README.md

     4. vagrant up --no-parallel

     Steps to boot magnolia
-    1. vagrant up --no-parallel (Issues this command on terminal inside the magnolia-cloud folder)
+    1. vagrant up --no-parallel (Run this command on terminal inside the magnolia-cloud folder)

     Steps to stop magnolia
-    1. vagrant halt (Issues this command on terminal inside the magnolia-cloud folder)
+    1. vagrant halt (Run this command on terminal inside the magnolia-cloud folder)